Boulders and drystone retaining walls blend together seamlessly in This Biltmore Forest stone work project built by Hammerhead Stoneworks.

 Stonework Project Getting Started

-This image shows the calm before the storm.
-There’s about 9,000 pounds of stone there, (more than we need, but there are other projects planned we will use the excess for.)
-This is a drystone wall.
-Note the black geo-textile drainage fabric laid over the exposed bank.
-This fabric allows water to pass through, but captures silt and other fine particles that would wash through the wall.
 Drystone retaining walls are more beautiful and more durable than a mortared wall installed in the same situation.
 In effect, the whole wall is a drain, allowing rainwater runoff to pass through.
-Hydrostatic pressure never builds up.
-Hydrostatic pressure is a powerful force and is responsible for pushing over so many of the older, mortared retaining walls that we see around Asheville.
+With a drystone wall, you don’t have to worry about hydrostatic pressure, a powerful force responsible for pushing over so many of the older, mortared retaining walls that we see around Asheville.

 Stonework Project Details